LevikNapa/sinatra_task_app/README.md

 This is a simple Sinatra Task application which allows users to signup, login and create tasks that need to get done.
 A user can edit also edit and delete their own tasks that they have created.
 I hope you enjoy!

+Usage:

+Clone this repository and bundle to install the required gems.
+Run rake db:migrate and then rake db:seed to add a few projects and users to the database.
+Run shotgun to preview in your browser.

 License

 Copyright <2019> <leviknapa>